-Today I’m going to talk about the Rule of 300.
-This shortcut helps you envisage how much money you’ll need for retirement or to achieve financial independence.
+The Rule of 300 is a shortcut that enables you to estimate how much money you’ll need for retirement or to achieve financial independence.

 That’s right!
-The rule of 300 turns an amorphous future you into a flesh and blood creature with their own wants, needs, and bank statements.
+The rule of 300 turns amorphous future you into a flesh and blood person with their own wants, needs, and bank statements.

-Most of us find it difficult to imagine paying for stuff several decades hence.
-The Rule of 300 handily bends the space-time continuum.
+Most of us find it hard to imagine paying for stuff several decades hence.
+But the Rule of 300 bends the space-time continuum to make it easier.

+Let’s get one thing straight upfront.
 The Rule of 300 is not a scientific law that can’t be broken.
-On the contrary it will probably always be off a bit.
+It will probably always be off a bit.
 It’s just a rule of thumb.

-Equally, anyone who thinks they can predict exactly what will be on their bill in 30 years’ time – from the cost of robot insurance to the price of a mini-break to Mars – is delusional.
+Moreover, thinking we can predict exactly what we’ll be paying for in 30 years’ time – from robot insurance to our annual getaway to the moon – is delusional.

-All forecasting methods have their downsides.
-Few compensate for them by being as simple as the Rule of 300.
+All forecasting methods have downsides.
+Few compensate by being as simple as the Rule of 300.

 Let’s first outline the rule as it stands.